conradakunga/Blog/_posts/2021-09-28-30-days-of-net-6-day-12-collection-count-performance-improvement.md

     - C#
     - 30 Days Of .NET 6
 ---
+# UPDATE

+**The purpose of this method is not to quickly get the count of a collection - it is to *let the developer know if it possible to cheaply obtain the count*.
+If it isn't, it will return a status so that the developer can know how to proceed next.**

 A fairly common operation is determining the length of a collection, for a myriad of reasons - loop control, buffer space allocation etc.

 There is a way to determine this - the [Count()](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.count?view=net-6.0) method of the [Enumerable](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable?view=net-6.0) class.